Estimate Time6 min

 • Define what a robo advisor is and understand the potential risks and benefits.

-Everyone’s financial situation is unique, so there is no one-size-fits-all approach.
-However, an important question to ask yourself is “how hard is my money working for me?” which means how much interest is your cash actually earning?
-According to the FDIC, holding cash in a traditional checking or savings account currently earns you less than 1%—significantly less than 1%.1 But there are many different account options that may help increase your interest rate on short-term savings, like a high-yield savings account, a money market account, or a brokerage account just to name a few.
-Whichever account you choose depends on your personal goals and timeline.
+There are many different account options that may help increase your interest rate on short-term savings, like a high-yield savings account, a money market account, or a brokerage account just to name a few.
+Whichever account you choose depends on your personal goals, timeline, and accessibility.
 You worked hard for your money, so it’s important that it also works really hard for you.
+Try Fidelity's Account Selector tool to explore which account may work best for you.

-There is no specific ratio, formula, or one-size-fits-all approach to this question either.
-There are so many variables that are very personal, like your goals, lifestyle, and current financial situation.
+Understanding these two common principles can be important, because they tend to influence how your portfolio performs over the long term.
+There is no specific ratio, universal formula, or one-size-fits-all approach to where to keep your assets (allocation) or how to divide them (diversification).
+There are so many variables that are personal, like your goals, lifestyle, and current financial situation.
 It’s important to outline your goals and have a financial plan in place, so you can make well-informed decisions that suit you.

 • Your contributions reduce your taxable income.